Jai Bhim: History

-The slogan 'Jai Bhim' was given by Babu Hardas in 1935.
-It is recorded that Babu Hardas L. N. (Laxman Nagarale) himself gave the slogan of 'Jai Bhim' in Ramchandra Kshirsagar's book Dalit Movement in India and Its Leaders.
-In 1938, a meeting was held at Makranpur in Kannad taluka of Aurangabad district by Bhausaheb More, an activist of the Ambedkarite movement.
-In this meeting, Dr. Babasaheb Ambedkar was also present.
-In that meeting, More told the people that from now on, they would only say 'Jai Bhim' while greeting each other.
-Former Judge and scholar of the Dalit movement Suresh Ghorpade said, "The salutation 'Jai Bhim' started during Dr. Ambedkar's lifetime.
-Activists of the Ambedkarite movement used to call each other 'Jai Bhim' but some activists also directly salutated Dr. Ambedkar as 'Jai Bhim'."
+In 1935, the slogan 'Jai Bhim' was coined by Babu Hardas L. N. (Laxman Nagarale), according to Ramchandra Kshirsagar in the book Dalit Movement in India and Its Leaders.
+In 1938, Bhausaheb More, an activist of the Ambedkarite movement, held a meeting in Makranpur in Kannad taluka of Aurangabad district.
+Dr. Babasaheb Ambedkar was also present.
+More told the people that, from now on, they should use only 'Jai Bhim' to greet each other.
+Suresh Ghorpade, a former judge and scholar of the Dalit movement, said, "The salutation 'Jai Bhim' started during Dr. Ambedkar's lifetime.
+Activists of the Ambedkarite movement used to call each other 'Jai Bhim', but some activists also directly salutated Dr. Ambedkar as 'Jai Bhim'."

-Narendra Jadhav says, "The slogan of Jai Bhim was given by Babu Hardas.
+Narendra Jadhav said, "The slogan of Jai Bhim was given by Babu Hardas.
 It is an important triumph for all Dalits.
 'Jai Bhim' has become a symbol of struggle, it has become a cultural identity as well as a political identity, it also shows the relationship with the Ambedkarite movement, this utterance has become a symbol of all kinds of identities.
 I think 'Jai Bhim' has become the overall identity of the revolution," said Uttam Kamble.

-In 1946, on the occasion of the birthday celebrations of Dr. Bhimrao Ambedkar, for the time in the presence of Dr. Ambedkar, Jai Bhim was proclaimed by Dalit Poet Bihari Lal Harit (1913–1999) through a poem in Gandhi Ground, Opp.
-Old Delhi Railway Station.
+In 1946, during birthday celebrations for Dr. Bhimrao Ambedkar, for the time in the presence of Dr. Ambedkar, Jai Bhim was proclaimed by Dalit Poet Bihari Lal Harit (1913–1999) through a poem in Gandhi Ground, opposite Old Delhi Railway Station.